Email FacebookTwitterMenu burgerClose thin

 What Is a Financial Planner?

-Financial planners are trained professionals who have received a certification from a reputable institution and who commit to periodic training and a certain ethical standard.
+Financial planners receive certification from accredited institutions and commit to regular training and ethical guidelines.
 They can be individuals who offer one-on-one or virtual meetings.
-In some cases basic financial planning can be offered by robo-advisors.
-All these offer a variety of services but it comes down to one thing: helping clients create a comprehensive financial plan.
+Basic planning may also come from robo-advisors.
+Each option provides different services, but the core function is helping clients develop a comprehensive financial plan.

-These professionals may come with one or more of various certifications.
-Some are chartered financial consultants (ChFC) while others are certified financial planners (CFP), a group that is discussed in more detail below.
+These professionals may hold one or more certifications.
+Some are chartered financial consultants (ChFC) while others are Certified Financial Planner™ (CFP®), a group that is discussed in more detail below.
 Other financial planners are retirement income certified professional (RICP).
-Financial planning can also be done by specialists in adjacent fields, like certified public accountant and chartered financial analyst.
+Professionals in adjacent fields, such as certified public accountants (CPAs) or chartered financial analysts (CFAs), may also offer financial planning services.

 What Does a Financial Planner Do?